-- 1. Consult the Academic Advisor to determine the impact on their program of study and ability to progress. - A Drop Form must be completed and returned to the Registrar.
+- 1. Consult the Academic Advisor to determine the impact on their program of study and ability to progress in the curriculum plan. - A Drop Form must be completed by the student and Academic Advisor and returned to the Registrar.
 Drop dates will be computed from the date that the official form is received by the Registrar.
-This is the date for determination of implications of grade, tuition, adjustment and/or possible refund. - 3.
-Students dropping liberal education courses taken at other institutions must comply with that college or university's procedure for add/drop, but must also inform the BCON advisor of the change.
+This is the date for determination of implications of grade, tuition, adjustment and/or possible refund. - Students dropping liberal education courses taken at other institutions must comply with that college or university's procedure for add/drop, but must also inform their Bellin College Academic Advisor of the change.